doecode/server/src/main/java/gov/osti/services/Metadata.md

 Validation rules are:

 * source accessibility is required:
-  "OS" (Open Source),
+  * "OS" (Open Source), also requires a valid accessible repository link
-  "ON" (Open Source, Not Publically Available), or "CS" (Closed Source)
+  * "ON" (Open Source, Not Publically Available), requires a landing page

-  if "OS", repository link is required, and must be an accessible git repository if "ON" or "CS", a landing page URL is required
+  * "CS" (Closed Source), also requires a landing page
 * software title
 * description
 * at least one license
 * at least one developer
-  developers must have a first and last name, and if email is provided, is must be valid
+  * each developer must have a first and last name
+  * if email is provided, it must be valid
 * if DOI is specified, release date is required

 > Request: